UbiquityDotNET/Llvm.NET/README.md

 The CI Builds of the NuGet package built from the latest source in the master branch are available as build artifacts from the build.
 Unfortunately with an all GitHub build via GitHub Actions we don't have a good story for accessing the packages from unreleased automated builds.
 While GitHub does support a package registry (GPR), it really doesn't meet the needs of CI builds.
 In particular:
 * GPR Doesn't support deletion of older CI build packages (Cluttering the feed)
-* GPR requires complex logon/Tokens just to get packages from the feed, despite being a public repo...
+* GPR requires complex login/Tokens just to get packages from the feed, despite being a public repository...
 * Tool integration (esp.
 Visual Studio) is not well supported and difficult to setup.

 Given all of the above the CI builds are not published to a feed at this time and GPR isn't used for publishing releases.
-(Official Nuget will serve that role for releases)
+(Official NuGet will serve that role for releases)
-CI build and PR build pacakges are available as artifacts from the GitHub actions that build them.
+CI build and PR build packages are available as artifacts from the GitHub actions that build them.

 ### API Documentation
 The full API documentation on using Ubiquity.NET.Llvm is available on the [Ubiquity.NET.Llvm documentation site](https://ubiquitydotnet.github.io/Ubiquity.NET.Llvm/).